I want to talk about a model I’ve worked out for recognising how a certain kind of show works.

 The Mighty Boosh is a show with a reputation for wilful whimsy and ‘surreality’ but in fact it follows a very neatly executed classic sitcom format.

 The Mighty Boosh spanned three series and in each the ‘sit’ of the com was reset to something new and the characters reshuffled a bit, in accordance with its Brechtian-children’s-show style presentation.
-For the sake of clarity, I’ll be talking here specifically about the set-up of the first series.
+For the sake of clarity, I’ll be talking here specifically about the set-up of the first series only.

-Those four characters I have named would seem to account for the roles of the Clown Hierarchy, and indeed they mostly do, but as with The IT Crowd there are some informative idiosyncrasies to observe in exactly how the show orders its Boss, Augustes and Clown types.
+As with The IT Crowd there are some informative idiosyncrasies to observe in exactly how the show orders its Boss, Augustes and Wildcard types.

-With The IT Crowd I gave the example of how Clown duties were split: there the main Clown was serving as a more major player and so losing some of his ability to always operate as the classic Clown, meaning the show had space for a second more extreme Clown to fill in the gaps.
-In The Mighty Boosh we see a similar thing only with the Boss.
+With The IT Crowd I gave the example of how Wilcard duties were split: there the main Wildcard was serving as a more major player than the standard and so losing some of his ability to always operate as the classic Wildcard, meaning the show had space for a second more extreme Wildcard to fill in the gaps.
+In The Mighty Boosh we see a similar thing only with the Eccentric Boss role.

 Auguste Double Act: Howard and Vince are classic Augustes, finely balanced in different kinds of status.
 In fact I would say a problem which crept in a little in later series was how the Auguste statuses got knocked off-balance with each other.
 Vince becoming too high-status against Howard.
 But in the zoo setting Vince’s greater cool and social ease is off-set by Howard’s greater status (or at least semi-successful affect of greater status) as a zookeeper

-Clown: Naboo is the Clown.
-As I’ve mentioned above, sometimes being the Clown means being zany and colourful and having an outsized performance.
-But sometimes, as in The Mighty Boosh, all those qualities are already the norm of the show and the Clown needs to be something else to provide a fresh counterpoint.
-So Naboo is played with a listless, low-energy, can’t-be-bothered performance.
+Wildcard: Naboo is the Wildcard.
+As I’ve mentioned above, sometimes being the Wildcard means being zany and colourful and having an outsized performance.
+But in The Mighty Boosh, all those qualities are already the norm of the show, and so the Wildcard needs to be something else to provide a fresh counterpoint.
+So Naboo is the Wildcard but being played with a listless, low-energy, can’t-be-bothered performance.
 In the later series Naboo is to become a bigger part of the show and actually step into the Boss role instead of Bob Fossil.
-But for now he’s a non-sequitorial Clown, his very lack of context and story the joke
+But for now he’s a non-sequitorial Wildcard, his very lack of context being the joke

 It’s an interesting side-note to observe that later series The Boosh developed a whole secondary group which also ran on Clown Hierarchy.
-That was the Board of Shaman characters from which the characters of Tony Harrison and Saboo served as Augustes, while the Head Shaman Dennis was the Boss.
-The presence of a small boy incongruously among the council provided the Clown energy (again, against all the zaniness in the main the cast the Clown here actually ends up being the deadpan straight-man presence).
+That was the Board of Shaman characters.
+Head Shaman Dennis was the Eccentric Boss; Tony Harrison and Saboo served as Augustes; and the incongruous presence and deadpan performance of a small boy among the council provided the Wildcard energy (again, against all the zaniness in the main the cast the Wildcard here actually ends up being the low-energy straight-man presence).

 Looking at these examples we can see that the roles that make up the Clown Hierarchy Paradigm can be manouverable.
 Personality and function have become separable.
-A literal boss might actually be low-status rather than serving as a Boss, and a Clown role might be low-energy.
+A literal boss might actually be low-status rather than serving as a Boss, and a Wildcard role might be the opposite of 'wild' in energy.

 I’ve used the metaphor of a closed circuit.
 Another might be of a box.

 It might read as futile, the idea that the Augustes will always bounce around the walls and off the top but it’s also comforting.
 They’ll never drop out the bottom either.
-Sitcoms are designed to keep the energy bouncing around the cast because, so long as you’ve built your characters well, that’s always where you’re going to find the good stuff.
+Sitcoms are designed to keep the energy bouncing around the cast because, so long as you’ve built your characters well, that’s enough.
+You've built a whole microcosmis society there.
+We are all the frustrated person in the middle on the hierarchy with mad decisions above us and idiots around us.

 So sitcom works with the closed circuit or box, because it thrives on the structure being known and predictable to clear the right space for the unexpected.
 You can’t be surprised into a laugh if you haven’t been given the means to form expectations.